smartgen/smartgen/README.md

         description: Description for some page
     menu: [*index, *some_page]

-And this could be a layout that makes use of these metadata:
+And this could be a layout that makes use of the metadata above:

     <html>
     <head>